keeperdao/kips/KIP-15/KIP-15.md

 | UX designer |   10    | 120 |

-#### KIP15b7 Marketing and Branding: 600 ROOK
+#### Marketing and Branding: 600 ROOK

-Over the coming period we aim to fill several senior FTE Marketing positions, as well as expanding the Marketing Team with PTE and contract-based contributors.
-The FTE roles will likely be placed on a ROOK grant first, before they’ll be onboarded.
-Additionally, we need to have budget for advertising and sponsorship needs to ramp up our marketing efforts now that our main protocol is about to go live.
-At the moment it’s not clear how much ROOK will be needed, therefore a big round number is chosen.
+We intend to use ROOK grants for part-time roles or for briding part-time to full-time work supporting a marketing function.
+Additional ROOK budget is required for various advertising and sponsorship needs that will ramp up our marketing efforts ahead of the launch of the Coordination Game.

 | Description | Per Week (ROOK) | Total (ROOK) |
 | ----------- | -------- | ----- |